Giving your child the pleasure of music

 Group lessons enhance the private lesson.
 In group lessons we discuss composition technique, study composers and music history, have performance opportunities, practice ear training skills and play music games that reinforce music theory concepts.
 Group lessons are one of the highlights of the studio experience...we have such fun and learn in ways that are impossible one on one.

-Entry fees for the Junior Festival and any other events entered by the students will be posted via email to the parent.
-Throughout the year if I purchase music and needed supplies for the students, I will post that to the parent's email.
+Entry fees for the Junior Festival and any other events entered by the students will be posted to the Student's Music Account sheet in the front of their assignment folder.
+Throughout the year if I purchase music and needed supplies for the students, I will post that to the Music Account sheet as well.

 Attendance and Cancelled Lessons